Alalal10/Music-Project/README.md

 # Student Name: Akylbekova Alina
 # Project Description

-Java CLI Playlist Manager is a console-based Java application designed to help users manage their music playlists.
-Users can register, log in, create and edit playlists, add or remove songs, and save all their data to JSON files for later use.
-The application supports different user roles (regular users and administrators), each with specific permissions and access levels.
+Music Playlist Manager is a console-based Java application (CLI) that allows users to manage music playlists.
+Users can register, log in, create and edit playlists, and add or remove songs.
+The app features a role-based access system (regular users and administrators), action logging, and stores all data in a SQLite database using JDBC.

 # Objectives

-- The main objectives of this project are:

-To build a fully functional command-line interface (CLI) for managing music playlists.
+Build a functional CLI application for managing music playlists

-To implement user registration and login functionality with proper validation.
+Implement user registration and login with validation

-To support role-based access control (user/admin).
+Support role-based access control (user / admin)

-To allow users to create, update, and delete playlists and songs.

-To ensure data persistence using JSON for saving and loading user and playlist data.

-To demonstrate good coding practices using Java and object-oriented principles.

-To make the app user-friendly, maintainable, and extendable for future features.
+Allow CRUD operations on playlists and songs

+Store data in a SQLite database via JDBC

+Log user actions like registration, login, and deletions

+Follow clean code and object-oriented principles

 # Project Requirement List